Bl1tz2200/Read_and_Dispatch_site/README.md

 <div>
   <h1>Read_and_Dispatch_site</h1>
   <p>
     I made site where you can publish your photos with description.
 For an API I used Golang Gin.
-I made account registration, log in and authentication too.<br>
+I made account registration, log in and authentication too.
 As server OS I used Windows 10.
   </p>
 </div>
 <br>